 The University of Stirling's International Summer School (ISS) is open to students from around the world.
-The program is structured in two 4-week blocks and wil include classes (modules) from a variety of subjects.
-UW-Eau Claire students will enroll in Block 1 and Block 2 and will earn nine credits upon successful completion of the eight-week program.
-The program includes some social activities (welcome and farewell events and a Scottish Ceilidh) as well as some field trips and excursions to some of Scotland's top historical sights.
+The program is structured in two 4-week blocks and will include classes (modules) from a variety of subjects.
+UW-Eau Claire students may enroll in one 4-week block (Block 1 or Block 2) or in both 4-week blocks (Block 1 and Block 2) for a total of 8 weeks.
+Students will earn six to nine credits upon successful completion depending on the option.
+Both the four-week and eight-week options include some social activities (welcome and farewell events and a Scottish Ceilidh) as well as some field trips and excursions to some of Scotland's top historical sights.

 Stirling is Scotland's newest city and is a 10-minute bus ride from campus.
 With a population of around 41,000, the city offers an interesting blend of the old (Stirling castle and the Wallace Monument) and the modern (cafes, restaurants, and department stores) and affords a warm community welcome.
 It is also within easy reach of both Glasgow (50 min. by train) and Edinburgh (25 min. by train) and the Scottish Highlands.

 With a student population of 9,000, the University of Stirling is known for programs in Film & Media Studies, English, History, Politics, Religion, Environmental Science, Management, and Sports.
 Built in the rolling hills of the former Airthrey estate- with Airthrey Castle still in place as a teaching building- the Stirling campus boasts a friendly atmosphere and a strong community spirit.
 In 2009-2010, students selected the University of Stirling as the Scottish University of the Year.
 Find details at http://www.stir.ac.uk/.

 HOUSING & MEALS